 - Across the three time periods, voluntary work in major cities was always below the national average.
-In contrast, volunteering in regional and remote areas of Australia was consistently higher than the national average, with remote Australia recording the highest rate across Australia in 2016 of 29.5 per cent. - The rate of people who do voluntary work increased in major cities, rising from 17.5 per cent in 2006 to 19.0 per cent in 2016. - The volunteering rate in outer regional and very remote Australia fell marginally (by less than 1.0 percentage point).
+In contrast, volunteering in regional and remote areas of Australia was consistently higher than the national average, with remote Australia recording the highest rate across Australia in 2016 (29.2 per cent). - The rate of people who do voluntary work increased in major cities, rising from 17.5 per cent in 2006 to 19.0 per cent in 2016. - The volunteering rate in outer regional and very remote Australia fell marginally (by less than 1.0 percentage point) over the same period.